 Confirm That Your Computer is Sleeping

-When the internal temperature reaches a level above the threshold, your PC goes into hibernation mode or goes out to protect hardware components.
-Take a look at these apps on how to monitor the temperature of your PC.
+When the internal temperature exceeds the threshold, your PC goes into hibernation mode or goes out to protect hardware components.
+Look at these apps on how to monitor the temperature of your PC.

 Restore Your PC’s Default Power Plan

-If you just upgraded your PC to Windows 10 or have made a significant update, then specific power-related settings might get corrupted.
+If you upgraded your PC to Windows 10 or have made a significant update, specific power-related settings might get corrupted.
 To solve this problem, open Settings > System.
-Then, under Power and Sleep Settings, then click Additional Power Settings.
+Then, under Power and Sleep Settings, click Additional Power Settings.

 Select here when the display should be turned off.
 Select the default settings for this plan.